openml/docs/docs/React.md

 The top level files bootstrap the app. `index.js` simply renders the top component, and `App.js` adds the relevant subcomponents based on the current theme and state.

-`Routes.js` loads the correct components based on the current route (URL).
+`Routes.js` links components to the possible routes (based on the URL).
 The list of possible routes is defined in `routes/index.js`.

 `pages` contain the various pages of the website.
 It has subdirectories for: